 Health plans have long supported Exchanges as one option among many to provide consumers with access to innovative plan choices and clear and consistent information that can help aid decisions about all coverage options.

-Enrollment in the new health insurance Exchanges is from October 1 to March 31.
+Enrollment in the health insurance Exchanges is from November 15, 2014 to February 15, 2015.
 The Exchanges will be run either by states directly, through a federal-state partnership or by the federal government solely.
 Individuals and families purchasing coverage through the Exchanges may be eligible for subsidies depending on their income level.
 For more information on subsidies, check out our fact check here.

 Who Can Enroll in the Exchanges?